View the program breakdown of both full-time and part-time Digital Film Certificates below.

 A Short History of Canadian Cinema (15 hours)

 The Short Script (21 hours)

 The Practicum includes shoot and post production (96 hours)

 Maximum 9 students per full-time intake.

-Students should allow one and a half to two years to complete this program.
-Students will complete a number of assignments and a graduation project that includes producing a production package and film, and taking into account a small budget for their production.
+Students should allow one and a half to two years to complete this program which includes a number of assignments and a graduation Film project film, and they should allow a small budget for their production.

 Required Courses (26.7 CEUs, 267 hours):